 What's more, if you end up needing to move during a market slump, you might have to sell the house for less than you purchased it for, not to mention pay commissions to the real estate agents (averaging 5-6% of the house purchase price, or $5,000 for every $100,000).

 There are three parts of the purchase that you'll need to prepare for: your down payment, your closing costs (including various fees and charges to arrange your mortgage loan), and your mortgage itself.
 Even if your income is reasonably good, you'll need cash in hand for the first two items on this list.

 Closing costs typically include not only various transaction costs, but homeowners' insurance, mortgage insurance, your share of that year's property taxes, and more.
 The total is usually around 2%-3% of the house price, depending on what state you live in, what kind of mortgage you get, and more.
-See www.bankrate.com for a state-by-state analysis of the loan portion of buyers' closing costs.
+See Bankrate's state-by-state analysis of the loan portion of buyers' closing costs.

 We'll talk about the ongoing mortgage cost below.